 The justification for this study originated with the scatter observed in Figure 1 below.
-The data in Figure 1 are taken from the California Energy Commission (CEC) data base of unitary HVAC equipment (approximately 13,000 HVAC systems).
-In Figure 1, the SEER rating (tested at 82°F) for HVAC systems are plotted against the EER (tested at 95°F) rating for the same equipment.
+The data in Figure 1 are taken from the California Energy Commission (CEC) database of unitary HVAC equipment (approximately 13,000 HVAC systems).
+In Figure 1, the SEER rating (tested at 82°F) for residential split-system HVAC systems are plotted against the EER (tested at 95°F) rating for the same equipment.
 The data in Figure 1 indicate that HVAC systems with similar efficiency at 82°F (for example, SEER 12) show a large degree of variation in their efficiency at 95°F (EER 9.5 to 11.5+).
 Given the large amount of scatter in Figure 1, a reasonable question is: how could cooling systems with the same SEER, but with very different EER's (Figure 1), have the same season-long performance?
-The scatter in this data clearly indicates that many cooling systems that perform similarly at outdoor temperatures of 82°F (i.e., have the same SEER rating) may perform very differently at outdoor temperatures other than 82°F (i.e., not just at 95°F); hence, the reliability of SEER as an indicator of either seasonal energy efficiency or peak demand may be limited.
+The scatter in this data clearly indicates that many cooling systems that perform similarly at outdoor temperatures of 82°F (i.e., have the same SEER rating) may perform very differently at outdoor temperatures of the seasonal energy efficiency or peak demand may be limited.
 Assessing the sign and magnitude of these limitations across typical California applications, both residential and non-residential, and across all California climates is the objective of this study.